I have recently been binge watching television shows from

 people around them.
 By the series end, they have created a surrogate

 family.
-It’s not exactly mind-blowing
+It is not exactly mind-blowing

-television but it is effective.
+television, but it is effective.

 In a way, the two